Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool retrieves features of a design repository with examples (branching, searchable).
-Differentiates from sibling tools like openl_list_repositories, but does not explicitly contrast with openl_list_branches.
+Clearly specifies 'Get features supported by a design repository' with examples (branching, searchable).
+Distinct from sibling tools like openl_list_repositories and openl_list_branches.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.